-Line 3 - Multiply line 1 by 50% and enter the result.
-Transfer the resulting amount to Part III, line 13 of the return.
+Line 3 - Multiply line 1 by 50% and enter the result here, and transfer to Part III, line 13 of the return.
 If part of the excess was paid in the previous year, enter the balance owed.

 On this line you must also include the recapture of investment credit claimed in excess related to any of the following laws: housing infrastructure act and rental housing act for low or moderate income families.